springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 - If the image conveys meaning, add an alt description.
 - If the image is purely presentational, add an empty alt attribute (`alt=""`) to allow the screenreader to skip it.
 - If the image is an image of text, the alt attribute must contain that same text.
-- Never leave an image without an alt tag (empty of filled) as the assistive tech will read out the filename instead.
+- Never leave an image without an alt attribute as the assistive tech will read out the filename instead.
+If you're sure the image doesn't need alt text, use an empty alt attribute (`alt=""`).
 - Do not use alt text to prompt the user to enable images in their email client.

 ## Use logical source order